Spencer shuts her eyes. “Thank God,” she breathes almost desperately.

 “She was the first person who was really there for me, who took the time to really get to know me, and even when I was kind of cruel to her, she still stuck around.
 She gave me time and space, you know?
 But I was still determined not to let it get serious.
 After graduation, I decided to move out here to pursue a job with Universal, essentially breaking up with her.
 But instead, she gave up everything to move with me.
 That’s how much she wanted to be with me.”

-I tuck my hands in my coat pockets and watch the dogs tear into their breakfast.
+I tuck my hands in my jacket pockets and watch the dogs tear into their breakfast.

 “Are you in love with her,” I ask.